TVs · Resale guide

 Common Scams to Watch For (India 2026)

 Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to heavy rain, TVs can suffer internal water damage.
-Check the rear vents for any water stains, corrosion on screws, or a faint musty smell.
-Water damage can lead to intermittent power issues, flickering screens, or complete failure down the line.
+Especially in coastal cities or flood-prone areas, TVs can suffer internal water damage.
+Check the rear vents for water stains, rust on screws, or a faint musty smell.
+Water damage can cause intermittent issues and shorten the TV’s lifespan considerably.

 Seller’s Guide — How to Maximize Your Samsung 43” Crystal UHD TV Resale